Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: MPC as a function approximator for RL

 Then one obtains the following identities:

 We can use RL techniques, such as Q-learning and policy gradient method to tune the parameters $\vect\theta$ of parameterized MPC scheme \eqref{eq:MPC2} and approach the \textit{optimal} parameter $\vect\theta^\star$.
-The use of RL for the tuning the MPC scheme can be found e.g., in \cite{gros2019data,kordabad2021reinforcement,kordabad2021multi}
+For instance, at each learning step, Q-learning based on Temporal difference (TD) method uses the following update rule for $\theta$:

-The next section provides an analytical case study to illustrate the theoretical developments of this paper.
+in order to capture the optimal value function $\hat Q_N^{\vect\theta^\star}\approx Q^\star$ for the optimal parameters $\vect\theta^\star$, where the scalar $\zeta>0$ is the learning step-size, $\delta_k$ is labelled the TD error.
+The use of RL for the tuning the MPC scheme can be found e.g., in \cite{gros2019data,kordabad2021reinforcement}.